-Trees are often the last thing you think of when you want to improve your Weston landscape design.
+Trees are often the last thing you think of when you want to improve your landscaping design.
 However, a properly maintained or positioned tree can make a drastic difference in your home’s appearance.
 Trees need to be watched for diseases, dead limbs, and shape.
 You also have to watch the growth of large trees near buildings for power lines, windows, gutters, or other hazards.

 South Florida has beautiful hearty trees.
 Large Oak or Maple trees can provide the shade or privacy you want, or even soften the edges of your home or business.